Duaner Sánchez: New York Mets

 In January 2006, the Los Angeles Dodgers traded Sánchez to the New York Mets along with Steve Schmoll in exchange for Jae Weong Seo and Tim Hamulack.
 Sánchez started 2006 by throwing 18 scoreless innings in 15 games while setting up for Mets closer Billy Wagner.

 In the early morning hours on July 30, 2006, less than 24 hours prior to the 2006 trading deadline, Sanchez was injured in a taxicab accident in Miami, Florida on Interstate 95; the accident was caused by a drunk driver.
 Sanchez suffered a separated shoulder, and was flown to New York City to undergo season-ending surgery.
-The Mets front office learned about the full extent of the injury early on the morning of the trading deadline, but suppressed what had transpired until a trade had been made with the Pittsburgh Pirates that saw the Mets re-acquiring fellow relief pitcher Roberto Hernández, and starting pitcher Óliver Pérez.
+The Mets front office learned about the full extent of the injury early on the morning of the trading deadline, although then suppressed what had transpired until a trade had been made with the Pittsburgh Pirates where the Mets re-acquired fellow relief pitcher Roberto Hernández, and starting pitcher Óliver Pérez, however, Sanchez, himself, was not involved in that trade.

 In January 2007, Sanchez and the Mets agreed to a one-year, $850,000 contract for the 2007 season.
 Towards the end of Spring training in March 2007, Sanchez suffered a hairline fracture to a small bone (known as the coracoid) in the front of his shoulder.
 Although the injury was thought to be unrelated to the first injury caused during the taxicab accident, the accident likely weakened parts of the shoulder and the bone cracked when he started throwing again.
 Sanchez missed the entire 2007 season as a result of the fracture.

 Sanchez was released by the Mets during Spring Training 2009.
 The Mets cited his lack of progress since his injury as the reason for his release.

 San Diego Padres

 On March 15, 2009, Sánchez signed a minor league contract with the San Diego Padres and was invited to spring training.
-He was released by the Padres on May 15.
+He was released by the Padres on May 14.